Joe Moll – Executive Director

 Jodi has a B.S. in Environmental Science, Fisheries and Wildlife from Oregon State University.
 She worked previously for the Umpqua Soil and Water Conservation District as the Watershed Technical Specialist, implementing the USDA, NRCS Conservation Reserve Enhancement Program.
 She also worked for the East Lane Soil and Water Conservation District.
 She is a certified Oregon Conservation Planner.

-Holly McRae – Events Coordinator
+Holly McRae – Events and Outreach Coordinator

-Julia Sherwood – Membership Coordinator
+Julia Sherwood – Membership Manager

-Julia joined the Trust as Membership Coordinator in the fall of 2016.
+Julia joined the Trust in the fall of 2016.
 As a Eugene native, she spent most of her life exploring the watersheds of the Pacific Northwest from mountain peaks to ocean beaches.
 She holds a B.S. in Environmental Science from the University of Oregon.
 After graduating, she studied the towering redwoods of Northern California, and followed Chinook salmon migrating up coastal rivers.
 Julia is continually inspired by the collaborative atmosphere of land trusts and their ability to make conservation progress on the ground.
 In her free time she can be found wandering curiously through temperate rain forests or competing nationally with her Ultimate Frisbee team.

 Therese joined the McKenzie River Trust in August 2019 after working 15+ years in higher ed.
 She has a B.A. in Geography from the University of Oregon.
 Her passion for the outdoors and desire to protect our natural environment are what initially attracted her to MRT.
 Witnessing the Trust’s conservation efforts and successes are what ultimately keeps this organization near and dear to her heart.
 In her free time, Therese enjoys photography, spending time with her fur-babies, hiking, gardening, watching wildlife, and simply enjoying the great outdoors.